mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Changelog
 =========

+:2024-01-02: Do not use ``writeConcernError.code`` in pre-4.4 mongos response to
+             determine retryability.
+Do not use ``writeErrors[].code`` in pre-4.4 server responses to determine retryability.
 :2023-12-06: Clarify that writes are not retried within transactions.
 :2023-12-05: Add that any server information associated with retryable
              exceptions MUST reflect the originating server, even in the